lyoganathan/packer_ICM_pipeline/README.md

 1. For info about the ICM pipeline: Under Construction
 2. For instructions on installing the VM: *Read INSTALL*
-3. If you are familiar with vagrant check out: Download the vagrant box: (has software, but not yet provisioned, mostly for testing ansible and finding/fixing glitches fast)

 There are more READMEs in the subdirectories (vagrant, packer) that have more info about problems as well as cool usage